Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Experimental Study

 Table~\ref{tbl:minimal-cmp1} lists characteristics of the datasets associated with the experiments, together with the elapsed runtime (in seconds) for the evaluated approaches (SMT, MaxSAT, and Abstract interpretation).
 The characteristics include the name of the dataset (name), the number of inputs that the trees accept (inputs), the number of classes in the output domain (classes), and the number of predictions that need an explanation (samples).
 Source code to reproduce these results are available online\footnote{Published online, should the paper be accepted.}, together with logs from the runs that are the basis for the results presented here.

 As observed in the original experiments, we confirm that the SMT approach is significantly slower than the MaxSAT approach.
-Furthermore, we see that abstract interpretation computes minimal explanations in less time than the MaxSAT approach.
-In the most time-consuming scenario (texture), the MaxSAT approach took 25.04 seconds to compute a single explanation, while abstraction interpretation only took 0.84 seconds, amounting to a speedup factor of 29.
-In total, the MaxSAT approach needed 2.4 hours to compute a minimal explanation for all the predictions, while the approach based on abstract interpretation only needed 65 seconds, amounting to an overall speedup factor of 132.
+Furthermore, we see that the approach based on abstract interpretation computes minimal explanations in less time than the MaxSAT approach.
+In the most time-consuming scenario (texture), the MaxSAT approach took 27.46 seconds to compute a single explanation, while abstraction interpretation only took 1.36 seconds, amounting to a speedup factor of 20.
+In total, the MaxSAT approach needed about 2.6 hours to compute a minimal explanation for all the predictions, while the approach based on abstract interpretation only needed 58 seconds, amounting to an overall speedup factor of 157.

 This significant speedup is surprising.
 To validate the correctness of the implementation of Algorithm~\ref{algo:minimal}, we compare the explanations themselves.
-The MaxSAT approach often provides different explanations compared to the other two approaches, suggesting that the MaxSAT approach explores elements in the powerset lattice of the constraint system in a different order compared the the other two.
-When comparing explanations computed by the SMT approach and abstract interpretation, we obtain the same results, with two exception.
-We believe these exceptions could be due to the fact the implemented SMT approach encodes variables in the tree ensembles as reals rather than floats, which may lead to incorrect query responses when reasoning about computer programs that perform arithmetic operations in the floating-point domain~\shortcite{Brain15}.
+The MaxSAT approach often provides different explanations compared to the other two approaches, suggesting that the MaxSAT approach explores elements in the power set lattice of the constraint system in a different order then the other two.
+When comparing explanations computed by the SMT approach and abstract interpretation, we obtain the same results, with two exceptions.
+To check the validity of the two explanations computed by the SMT approach in those exceptions, we can query the oracle based on abstract interpretation, and record the refined abstract input value $\absvec{X}$ whenever the property checker (line~2 in Algorithm~\ref{algo:VoTE}) yields the outcome $Fail$, and extract concrete counterexamples of predictions where the explanation is not valid by applying the concretization function $\gamma$ to $\absvec{X}$.
+As it turns out, invoking the original prediction function in XGBoost with these counterexamples yields different outputs than the prediction subject to explanation.
+Consequently, the SMT approach implemented in XReason compute two explanations that are not valid, hence that tool is not sound.
+After inspecting the source code of XReason, we believe these exceptions could be caused by the fact the implemented SMT approach encodes variables in tree ensembles as reals rather than floats, which may lead to incorrect query responses\cite{Brain15}.